sztadii/sztadii/README.md

 * My CI pipeline went from 13 minutes to 1.
 (It’s okay to be impressed.
 I am too.)

 🔥 Why I code: <br/>
-Coding isn’t just a job - it’s like being a chef, architect, and detective rolled into one.
+Coding isn’t just a job - it’s like being a chef, architect and detective rolled into one.
 Whether it’s debugging tricky issues or designing sleek interfaces, I love bringing ideas to life with code.